syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 [DisplayFormat]
 </td>
 <td>
-Specifies the required date display format.
+Specifies the format of [MaximumDate] and [MinumumDate] used in attribute.
 </td>
 </tr>
 </table>